vizzuhq/ipyvizzu/docs/tutorial/axes_title_tooltip.md

 # Axes, title, tooltip

-To build a chart with ipyvizzu, you have to add data series to the channels.
+To build a chart with `ipyvizzu`, you have to add data series to the channels.
 Channels will be explained more in-depth later, but for now, think of channels as different elements of the chart we can bind data to.
 The simplest and most often used channels are the x and y-axes.